 “Make sure you understand the value proposition that you’re pursuing before you just go experiment.”

 The trick is to keep from getting bogged down by excess data, and focus on your strengths.
-If your core competency is manufacturing hardware, your IoT connections may not necessarily turn you into an enterprise marketing mogul overnight – because that’s not necessarily the core of your business.
+If your core competency is manufacturing hardware, your IoT connections may not necessarily turn you into an enterprise marketing mogul overnight.
+That’s not necessarily the core of your business.

-Use IoT to enhance your main product or service first; and only then start trying to connect that data into your marketing.
+Use IoT solutions to enhance your main product or service first.
+Only then should you start trying to connect that data into your marketing.

 In some cases, it can be valuable for your company to establish a relationship with IoT or marketing firms that can help you interpret the data building up in your library.